rbisdorff/Digraph3/docSphinx/tutorial.rst

        ...$ sudo apt-get install nauty

 ..
-[3] The :code:`perrinMIS` shell command my be installed system wide with the command :code:`make installPerrin` from the main Digraph3 directory.
+[3] The :code:`perrinMIS` shell command my be installed system wide with the command :code:`.../Digraph3$ make installPerrin` from the main Digraph3 directory.
 It is stored by default into :code:`</usr/local/bin/>`.
 This may be changed with the :code:`INSTALLDIR` flag.
-The command :code:`make installPerrinUser` installs it instead without sudo into the user's private :code:`<$Home/.bin>` directory.
+The command :code:`.../Digraph3$ make installPerrinUser` installs it instead without sudo into the user's private :code:`<$Home/.bin>` directory.